kiranvodrahalli/kiranvodrahalli.github.io/about/index.md

 ---

 ### Previously...

+In Fall 2021 and early Spring 2022 I was also a part-time student researcher at Google Brain.

 In Summer 2021 I was a research intern at Google Brain, where I worked on principled resource-efficient methods for training deep neural networks.